shuaiwang88/pyomo_minizinc_JuMP_comparison/performance/model_lan_benchmark.md

 ## Results:

 The time consists of constructing and solve time.
-The actually sovling time are approximately he same because they all call CBC as solver.
+The actually sovling time are approximately the same because they all call CBC as solver.

-For a simple problem with half million variables and constraints, the resultss are shown below:
+The resultss (in seconds) are shown below:

 | Tools    | N=500000 | N=1000000 | N=2500000 | N=5000000 |
 |----------|----------|-----------|-----------|-----------|